edisonupv/dashCamPi/README.md

    - 13022017_1130FC.avi
    - 13022017_1130RC.h264
    - 13022017_1230DL.txt

 Those files were created at 11:30 in 13 February 2017 therefore they have information from 11:30:00 until 11:34:59.
 Moreover each six hours those files are uploaded to Dropbox, so we can download it to any device with internet.

+You can see my results in this link [Sites Using React](https://www.dropbox.com/sh/i0p91yv03mfpqq0/AAAnWxKzw22XX4Q1bG7G7yfva?dl=0)

+PS: I apologize if you can't understand my english grammar.
+My English lessons are continuing!